Giselle McGowan has a commercial chancery practice with a particular emphasis on insolvency, property and indirect tax litigation.

 - Regularly acts as counsel for HMRC in the winding-up petition list in the Companies Court.

-Giselle regularly advises on and acts in property disputes including proceedings involving renewal of business tenancies, relief from forfeiture, leasehold enfranchisement, TLATA claims, enforceability of restrictive covenants, possession proceedings on behalf of mortgagees, mortgagors, landlords and tenants, tenancy deposit claims, housing disrepair claims and charging order applications.
+Giselle regularly advises on and acts in property disputes including proceedings involving renewal of business tenancies, relief from forfeiture, leasehold enfranchisement, TLATA claims, enforceability of restrictive covenants, service charges, possession proceedings on behalf of mortgagees, mortgagors, landlords and tenants, tenancy deposit claims, housing disrepair claims and charging order applications.
 Recent work includes:

 - Successfully instructed on behalf of the long leaseholders in an application for a vesting order in a leasehold enfranchisement claim where one landlord could not be located and the other opposed the making of the vesting order.